 Best solar panels ranked by temperature coefficient

 A solar panel’s temperature coefficient is a measure of how much or little a panel’s production is lowered in hot temperatures.
-Based only on the lowest temperature coefficient available in a panel, here are the top five best solar panel manufacturers:
+Based only on the lowest temperature coefficient available in a panel (lower is more efficient), here are the top four best solar panel manufacturers:

 Best solar panels ranked by materials warranty

 A solar panel’s materials warranty (or equipment warranty) protects against equipment failure due to environmental factors or manufacturing defects.
 Based only on the longest materials warranties available from solar companies, here are the best solar panel manufacturers:

 As shown above, all of the top solar panel manufacturers ranked by materials warranty offer the same length of warranty, setting this tier of companies apart.
 For reference, the industry standard for panel materials warranties is 10 years.

 Best solar panels based on your region and climate